chriswallace/chriswallace.net/resume.md

 ## Work Experience

-### CEO at UltraDAO Studios / _2021-Present_ / _Remote_
+### Executive Director & Design Lead at UltraDAO Studios / _2021-Present_ / _Remote_

 Founded a decentralized web3 creative studio focused on digital art products and collectibles.
-Supervised a team of digital artists, project managers, and developers, leading the creation of Woodies, a series of 10,000 unique digital collectibles and 3D characters.
+Managed a team of digital artists, project managers, and developers, leading the creation of Woodies, a series of 10,000 unique digital collectibles and 3D characters.

 - Steered the growth of product brands from inception including ULTRAPASS, Woodies, and Twelve Days of CryptoArt
 - Generated multimillion-dollar revenue within the first six months
 - Oversaw the planting of one million trees in Sub-Saharan Africa via Trees for the Future
 - Awarded "Best Environmental Initiative from an NFT project" at NFT NYC 2022
-- Executive Creative Director for multiple creative projects including Woodies Generative Characters, Woodies: Origin (animated short film), Woodies 3D, and more
+- Creative Director on multiple projects including Woodies Generative Characters, Woodies: Origin (animated short film), Woodies 3D, and more

 ### VP, Experience Design at 10up / _2017-2021_ / _Remote_